-Since June 2022, further to ongoing redevelopment scenarios or arbitrages anticipated on the Baldi property, the Debt Service Coverage Ratio covenant criteria has not been met.
-This arises because the REIT cannot simultaneously maintain minimum occupancy requirements of the covenants and vacate the building to fulfill redevelopment plans.
-Consequently, the Baldi mortgage loan has been classified as a \$4,991 current liability the balance sheet as at March 31, 2024..
+Since June 2022, further to ongoing redevelopment scenarios or arbitrages anticipated on the Baldi property, the debt service coverage ratio covenant criteria in respect of the financing on the Baldi property has not been met.
+This occurred because the REIT cannot simultaneously maintain minimum occupancy requirements of the covenants and vacate the building to fulfill redevelopment plans.
+Consequently, the Baldi mortgage loan has been classified as a \$4,555 current liability on the balance sheet as at June 30, 2024.

-Throughout the periods in which the occupancy covenant has been breached, the REIT has been in communication with the lenders to refinance some of the loans and mitigate the breached covenants.
-Through correspondence with the lenders, there has been no evidence that would indicate that either of the lenders intend to call the principal on the loans, despite the breach of covenants.
+Throughout the periods in which the occupancy covenant for Baldi has been breached, the REIT has been in communication with the lenders to refinance some of the loans and mitigate the breached covenants.
+Although there has been no evidence that would indicate that either of the lenders intend to call the principal on the loans despite the breach of covenants, the lenders may enforce their rights and the applicable loan amounts may become immediately due and payable.
+See "Risks and Uncertainties" in this MD&A.